[Introduction] Metasploit Framework [For Penetration Testing]

 If you look at tools like these, you can probably get a sense of the dangers of continuing to use vulnerable versions, and the purpose of this article is to make you aware of this

-*Although this is a penetration tool, please be sure to use it in a verification environment that you have prepared yourself.
+* This is a penetration testing tool, but please be sure to use it in a test environment that you have prepared yourself.

 Metasploit Framework Installation

-As usual, the environment was set up on a CentOS7 bento box
+As usual, the environmenta CentOS 7 bento box was set up using

 [root@localhost ~]# curl https://raw.githubusercontent.com/rapid7/metasploit-omnibus/master/config/templates/metasploit-framework-wrappers/msfupdate.erb > msfinstall [root@localhost ~]# chmod 755 msfinstall [root@localhost ~]# ./msfinstall

-After installation, you can start it with the following command.
+After installation, you can launch it using the command below.

-When I run it, an interactive shell will be displayed.
+When I ran it, an interactive shell appeared.

 [root@localhost ~]# /opt/metasploit-framework/bin/msfconsole ・ ・ omitted ・ msf6 >